sidverrr/Kubernetes/README.md

           claimName: "mongo-data"

 ```
-Once your are in the folder, Enter the following commands in the terminal...
+Lets run this command to deply yaml files

 ```sh
 kubectl apply -f .
 ```

-You will get something like this:
+The output will be something like this
 ![Kubectl apply](images/doks-6.png)
-So deployments, persistant volumes and all the services are deployed.
+So everything is deployed

-Then to see everything up and running. enter the following command in terminal.[Optional]
+To check whether everything till now is working perfectly of not run this command in the terminal.
 ```sh
 kubectl get all
 ```
 ![kubernets get all](images/getall.png)
-We can see that our mongoDB cluster is now setup and working correctly.
+As we can see that our mongoDB cluster is now setup and working correctly.
 Now we enter the bash shell of our mongo-client

 ```sh
 kubectl exec deployment/mongo-client -it -- /bin/bash